TomMaullin/BLMM/README.md

 #### Mandatory fields
 The following fields are mandatory:

- - `Y_files`: Text file containing a list of response variable images in NIFTI format.
+ - `Y_files`: Text file containing a list of response variable images.
  - `analysis_mask`: A mask to be applied during analysis.
  - `X`: CSV file of the design matrix (no column header, no ID row).
  - `Z`: Random factors in the design.
 They should be listed as `f1,f2,...` etc and each random factor should contain the fields: